-Hi, I’m Erin, and I’m the writer here at The Geeky Gimp.
+Hi, I’m Erin, and I’m the writer and editor here at The Geeky Gimp.
 You may be wondering what’s up with the name of this blog, so let me explain.

 I’m disabled – Muscular Dystrophy, scoliosis, a trach, nurses, anxiety, the whole nine yards.
 I’ve been disabled my entire life, so I’m used to the way my body works, its strengths, and its limitations.
 My biggest problem is the way society views disabled people, and what they expect (or don’t expect) of us.
 I hope this blog helps shatter some of those expectations and stereotypes.

 So what does that have to do with being a geek and board games and Doctor Who and Star Trek?
 Because my disability is something I live with every day, it affects everything I do and how I view media.
 I thought I could take my perspective as a disabled woman and apply it to reviews of these geeky things that I love.
 I also write about board game and video game accessibility.
 These are the things I think about/experience on a regular basis, so I want to share them with all to both create disability awareness and build a community for other disabled geeks.

 Speaking of community, I recently hired a bunch of talented, disabled writers to help me cover different topics on this blog.
 All guest bloggers are paid a fair price for their work, and I am incredibly grateful for their words and assistance in expanding The Geeky Gimp.